 I hate carrying cash – both in the US, and aboard.
 Unfortunately, many countries outside the US aren’t as credit card centric, so having cash on hand is helpful, especially when in small cities.
 It’s a reality that I need to carry Euros with me throughout Europe, pesos throughout Mexico and dollars throughout Canada, and fortunately I can do so with little risk to being stuck with that cash when getting back into the US.
+This travel pro tip will show you how to easily get rid of foreign cash at the end of your next foreign trip.

 First off, if you don’t have a Schwab Investor Checking account, get one.
 Not only is the checking account free, but it comes with a debit card that has no ATM fees worldwide.
 You can withdraw cash freely, without worrying about being stuck by absurd fees tacked on to your withdrawal.
 My point in mentioning this is that you can withdraw cash as much you want – so $20 today, $40 tomorrow, $40 the next day, without having to withdraw $100 in one shot, risking being stuck with a ton leftover.